AtharvDhakite06/Azure-Learning-/Day-01/01-basics.md

 ## What is Cloud Computing ?

-Cloud computing is a technology model that involves the delivery of computing services over the internet.
-Instead of owning and maintaining physical servers and infrastructure, users can access and use computing resources, applications, and storage provided by either third-party service providers (public cloud) or their own organization (private cloud) through the internet.
-These services are hosted in data centers located around the world.
+Cloud computing is a technology model that involves the **delivery of computing services over the internet.** Instead of **owning** and **maintaining physical servers** and **infrastructure**, users can access and use computing resources, applications, and storage provided by either third-party service providers (public cloud) or their own organization (private cloud) through the internet.
+These **services are hosted in data centers located around the world.**

 In essence, cloud computing can involve both third-party providers (public cloud) and an organization's internal resources (private cloud).
 The distinction lies in whether the computing resources are shared among multiple customers (public cloud) or dedicated to a single organization (private cloud).
 The flexibility of cloud computing allows organizations to choose the deployment model that best aligns with their needs and requirements.